Whether you're buying or selling a property, here are some home helpers.

 It will set you back £1.99, but it is one of the most highly rated financial apps around.
 It's dead easy to use, as you just input any expenditure, while it can also store recurring expenses like mortgage payments and phone bills.

 Very useful when it comes to working out just what you can afford to pay!

 Of course, you don't need to actually fork out for an app in order to sort out your budgeting – you can also get involved with Money Track, a cracking service provided by us which allows you to keep on top of all of your different bank accounts in a single place, completely securely!

 Just as important as getting the right estate agent (if you choose to use one) is getting a good solicitor.
 When we bought, the one thing that held up the process was the legal side.
 It didn't hold us up too long in the end, but it can be frustrating if you have to constantly chase up your solicitor for updates.

 Thankfully you can head over to the Law Society website to search for conveyancing specialists.
 As with the NAEA this is a great trade body which imposes some exacting demands on its members, so you should be sure of getting a really good service if you use one of their member firms.

 An alternative is to embrace econveyancing - basically a way of utilising the internet to get you the most competitive quote.
 Sign up with an econveyancing firm, submit your case, and a list of quotes will be generated for you from the firm's panel of solicitors.
 You can then pick the best solicitor for you from the results.

 Well, of course!
 There are absolutely loads of ways lovemoney.com can help you with your property decisions.
-For a start you can follow the hints and tips in our how to guides, like Sell your home, check out great and useful videos like Getting through the mortgage maze, as well as our Q&A section where you can pick the brains of your fellow lovemoney.com users.
+For a start you can follow the hints and tips in our How To guides, get free, impartial advice from one of our mortgage brokers, as well as our Q&A section where you can pick the brains of your fellow lovemoney.com users.

 Be the first to comment